Read-Write set semantics¶

 items during commit, the transaction should be marked as invalid.
 Note

-that this phantom protection is limited to range queries (i.e.,
+that the this phantom protection is limited to range queries (i.e.,

 GetStateByRange function in the chaincode) and not yet implemented